onnovalkering/brane/docs/architecture.md

 ## Runtime system

-- as mentioned before ... this is what "runs" workflows and services
+- as mentioned before ... this is what "runs" applications
 - it aims to: when it runs locally, it runs elsewhere too: constrains / interop. (one port)
 - run Docker images -> conver to container runtime in place.
 - event-driven architecture based on Kafka.